Limits of real numbers in the binary signed digit representation: Acknowledgment

 \section{Acknowledgment}

-The first author would like to thank the Istituto Nazionale di Alta Matematica ``Francesco Severi" for their scholarship of his PhD study. \\ Both authors would like to thank Helmut Schwichtenberg for proof reading this paper and for his support during the creation of this paper.
+The first author would like to thank the Istituto Nazionale di Alta Matematica ``Francesco Severi" for their scholarship of his PhD study.
+This project has received funding from the European Unions Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement No.~731143.
+In addition it was funded by the FWF project P 32080-N31.\\ Both authors would like to thank Helmut Schwichtenberg for proof reading this paper and for his support during the creation of this paper.